SegiH/WatchList-Backend/README.md

 1. Set the following environment variables on the Node server to configure the DB connection: WatchList_User, WatchList_Password, WatchList_Host and WatchList_DB
 1. Set the environment variable AUTH_KEY to a password of your choice.
 You will need to enter this in the front end app
 1. See note above if you want to enable IMDB search in the app
+1. See step above if you are behind a reverse proxy
 1. Run `node watchlistbackend.js`
 1. Visit http://localhost:8080/swagger to view the documentation for each endpoint